digideskio/legal/terms_and_conditions.md

 <li>is required to be disclosed by law, by any court of competent jurisdiction or by any regulatory or administrative body.</li>
 </ol>

 <p id="15.2">15.2.
-Each party shall hold the other’s Confidential Information in confidence and, unless required by law, not make the other’s Confidential Information available for use for any purpose other than as needed to perform this Agreement.</p>
+Each party shall hold the other's Confidential Information in confidence and, unless required by law, not make the other's Confidential Information available for use for any purpose other than as needed to perform this Agreement.</p>

 <p id="15.3">15.3.
-Each party shall take all reasonable steps to ensure that the other’s Confidential Information to which it has access is not disclosed or distributed by its employees or agents in violation of these terms and conditions.</p>
+Each party shall take all reasonable steps to ensure that the other's Confidential Information to which it has access is not disclosed or distributed by its employees or agents in violation of these terms and conditions.</p>

 <p id="15.4">15.4.
 Each party shall take a back-up of its own Confidential Information and shall not be responsible to the other for any loss, destruction, alteration or disclosure of Confidential Information.</p>